Ekumen-OS/andino-rs/CONTRIBUTING.md

 1. **Read the** [reporting_bugs](#reporting-bugs) **and** [suggesting_enhancements](#suggesting-enhancements) **sections first.**

-1. **Fork the `andino-rs` repository** you want to contribute to.
-This will create your own personal copy of the package.
+1. **Fork the `andino-rs` repository** .
+This will create your own personal copy of the repository.
 All of your development should take place in your fork.
    - An important thing to do is create a remote pointing to the [upstream remote repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
 This way, you can always check for modifications on the original repository and **always** keep your fork repository up to date.